robertonava08/GreenThumbIrrigation/README.md

           • 10/12/24 Printed the raw values that the analog pin is reading and used that to calibrate the SMS (299-707)
           • 10/12/24 The values still go a little over and under 0 and 100 but it is so small that it is negligible to consider
           • 10/12/24 Wrote the code so that the water pump only turns on when the SML reaches at or below 35 (will test on real soil sample next time)
+          • 11/02/24 Ordered the OLED screen and connected it to my system
+          • 11/02/24 Properly displayed the SML on the OLED screen